FREE service call with any repair over $250 Call (343) 700-1077

 Does a tune-up cover every brand and opener?

 Yes.
 We tune up every door brand, including Garaga, Clopay, Wayne Dalton and Steel-Craft, and every opener, including LiftMaster, Chamberlain and Genie with myQ.
-As an Authorized Garaga Dealer and a LiftMaster Pro, we know each system's adjustments and parts in detail.
+Factory-trained on each system, we know its adjustments and parts in detail.

 The 25-point inspection is the same regardless of brand, but the spring sizes, opener limit settings and replacement parts differ, and we carry the common ones on the truck.
 See the full list of garage door brands we service if you are not sure which door you have.